 Haji became interested in dairy farming when he saw the success of other farmers.
 He joined the Mtambanyama Milk Bulking Group in 2010 and received a heifer in September 2015.
 Since then, Haji has helped improve the nutrition of his family and his community.

 “Even during the lean period when maize was scarce, we could just drink milk but did not lose our condition as it happened to some who do not have dairy animals,” he said.
 “Milk has all the nutrients that are required by the body.”

 As a member of the Namwiri Milk Bulking Group, Charles—mother of four—received a heifer in 2015.

 “Most families in this area do not have food to last them until the next growing season,” she said.
-“But my family has because we used manure from our animal, which has even increased our annual maize yield from 1,000 kg to 2,250 kg.”
+“But my family has because we used manure from our animal, which has even increased our annual maize yield from 2,200 pounds to nearly 5,000 pounds.”

 "Most families in this area do not have food to last them until the next growing season."
 Chrissy Charles, Dowa District, Malawi

 “Both my family and close relatives are enjoying the fruits from dairy farming,” Charles added.
 “The milk left for home consumption is shared with relatives.
 The money realized from the sales has helped me to pay school fees for my kids at a private school and support them with other needs.”